leesj1991/Cilia-stroke-analysis/README.md

 This tool was designed to analyze the ciliary beating frequency from videos recorded with a high-speed camera (~1000 frame/s).

-It allows users to set multiple region-of-interest (ROIs) following the lines.
+It allows users to set multiple region-of-interest (ROIs) following the virtual lines.
 The size and spacing of ROIs can be adjusted by the user, and the number of ROIs is determined accordingly.
 Intensity changes across time were extracted from every pixel in individual ROIs and used to compute the Fast Fourier Transform to analyze the frequency components.
 The spectrum of mean frequency components was used to compute the representative frequency of each ROI's intensity change.
 These values were stored and plotted for validation.

 This code is written in MATLAB.